Blogpost · March 19, 2026

 Function Calling Yes Yes Medium Production apps, agents

-Pydantic Validation Post-check Yes Medium Validation layer
+Pydantic Validation Post-check Yes Medium Validation layer on top of any method

-Grammar Constraints Yes Yes Hard Custom formats, self-hosted
+Grammar Constraints Yes Yes Hard Custom formats, self-hosted models

 Handling Nested and Complex Schemas

 Real-world applications often need nested objects and arrays.
+Function calling handles these naturally:

 from pydantic import BaseModel